 Step 1: Create Your Spider

-In Crawly, a spider is an Elixir module specifying a specific site's scraping process.
-It defines how to extract structured data from pages and follow links for crawling.
+In Crawly, a spider is an Elixir module that defines a specific site's scraping process.
+It specifies how to extract structured data from pages and follow links for crawling.
 Specifically, it's Crawly.Spider behavior module that must contain the following functions:

 Launch the command below to set up a new Crawly spider: